Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 Professional illustrator and graphic designer Dale Chase of Chase Face Media used the font to create the knotwork designs for this stunning chess table he made.
 Here are his tips for how he did it.

-Gary Knox carved this handsome cross out of walnut wood.
+Gary Knox carved this handsome knotwork cross out of walnut wood.

 Celtic knot cross